ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

 ```

 <info-box>
-	NPM 6 and below require an extra double-dash in the command above
+	NPM 6 and below doesn't require an extra double-dash in the command above.
 </info-box>